aycuynk/Kiki-and-Jiji/README.md

-# Kiki-and-Jiji
+# Kiki and Jiji

-A simple 2D game developed with Unity.
+A simple 2D game developed using Unity.